awsdocs/aws-javascript-developer-guide-v2/doc_source/setting-credentials-node.md

 1. Loaded from a JSON file on disk

+1. Other credential\-provider classes provided by the JavaScript SDK

+If more than one credential source is available to the SDK, the default precedence of selection is as follows:

+1. Credentials that are explicitly set through the service\-client constructor

+1. Credentials that are loaded into the `AWS.config` object

+1. Environment variables

+1. The shared credentials file

+1. Credentials loaded from AWS IAM \(if running on Amazon EC2\)

+For more information, see [Class: AWS\.Credentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html) and [Class: AWS\.CredentialProviderChain](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html) in the API reference\.

 **Warning**
 While it is possible to do so, we do not recommend hard\-coding your AWS credentials in your application\.
 Hard\-coding credentials poses a risk of exposing your access key ID and secret access key\.